Energy

 Career prospects

 Recent OU Energy PhD alumni have gone on to post-doctoral academic research, professional careers in high technology energy companies and in government and international energy policy development.
-For example, One of our PhD alumni studied innovation in the nuclear sector for his OU PhD and now is part of a small team in an international specialist start-up consultancy providing high level technology advice to emerging private sector companies on matters relating to the most advanced nuclear technology systems.
+For example, Two of our PhD alumni now work for the same international specialist start-up providing high level technology advice to emerging private sector companies and public sector bodies on matters relating to the most advanced nuclear technology systems.

 Links